Ntombizakhona/CloudGlossary/Analytics/Theory.md

 Think of data as the ingredients in a kitchen pantry.
 Without a recipe or tools, these ingredients have potential but lack direction.
 Analytics acts like a chef, taking raw ingredients (data), measuring and preparing them (cleaning and organizing), and turning them into a delicious dish (actionable insights).
 Just as a well-prepared meal satisfies and nourishes, good analytics helps businesses thrive by delivering clear, valuable insights.

 _Analytics transforms raw data into valuable, actionable insights that help businesses thrive.
-Whether it’s predicting customer behavior, diagnosing operational issues, or cognitively adapting to new trends, cloud analytics empowers organizations to move smarter and faster._
+Whether it’s predicting customer behaviour, diagnosing operational issues, or cognitively adapting to new trends, cloud analytics empowers organizations to move smarter and faster._

 Additional Resources
 --------------------